aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-conversion/convert-notes-slide-view-to-pdf-format/_index.md

 ### Q2: How can I get support for any issues or questions I have?

-You can find support on the official [Aspose.Slides for .NET website](https://forum.aspose.com/slides/net/).
+You can find support on the [Aspose.Slides for .NET website](https://forum.aspose.com/slides/net/).

 ### Q3: Can I customize the layout of the PDF output?